This year we set out to experience the ultimate camper van road trip: driving around the entire Iceland in 7 days.

 The most popular route that the majority of people choose to drive in Iceland is its famous Ring Road, also known as Route 1.
 This road is a huge circle around the island and for the most part, it is in excellent condition.

-If you are looking for a quick Ring Road itinerary, I have created a list of top things to see on a live Google Map.
-You can click on the “View Larger Map” option below and get the live version directly on your Google Maps.
+If you are looking for a Ring Road itinerary, I have created a list of top things to see in Iceland along with a Google Map.

 A week is about the minimum time you should take to drive the Ring Road in a rental car or van.
 If you have less than a week, the best bet is exploring the southern part of Iceland.
 There are so many great things to see in southern Iceland and you won’t tire yourself spending a lot of time behind the wheel.